 Note: The indicator reflects the sum of the estimated deficit costs of the legislation over the 2020–2030 period.

-Indicator Source: U.S. Department of the Treasury, Today's Auction Results, October, 2020.
+Indicator Source: U.S. Department of the Treasury, Treasury Auction Results, December, 2020.

 Note: Each business day, the U.S. Department of the Treasury reports the amount of debt outstanding at the end of the previous business day.
 Our formula uses that number, as well as debt projections from the Congressional Budget Office (CBO), to estimate the rate at which the debt is currently growing.
 Our estimates reflect the latest information from Treasury and CBO projections that are updated 2–3 times per year.

 Gross federal debt equals debt held by the public plus debt held by federal trust funds and other government accounts.
 In very basic terms, this can be thought of as debt that the government owes to others plus debt that it owes to itself.